ankit7540/RamanSpecCalibration/python_module/wavenumber_calibration/README.md

 ***When using Python interpreter in terminal***

 1. After cloning the repository and moving in the `python-module` directory,  refer to the readme.
-Prepare the required data as mentioned above which will be loaded in the module  as numpy array.
+Prepare the required data as mentioned above which will be loaded in the module  as NumPy array.
 If required, change the path to the data files in the code.

 2. Import the python module.
 If  using python 2.7 add the current folder to path allowing to import the module in the current folder.
     > import sys